craue/CraueFormFlowBundle/README.md

 ## Enabling dynamic step navigation

-Dynamic step navigation means that the step list rendered will contain links to go back/forth to a specific step directly.
+Dynamic step navigation means that the step list rendered will contain links to go back/forth to a specific step (which has been done already) directly.
 To enable it you could extend the flow class mentioned in the example above as follows:

 ```php
 <?php